Oil Prices Mixed as Some Refineries Come Back Online After Harvey

-Gasoline prices retreated from highs and U.S. crude prices rose on Monday as some refineries started coming back on line following Hurricane Harvey, now a tropical depression, that caused the shutdown of a sizable portion of U.S. refinery capacity last week.
+Gasoline prices retreated from highs and U.S. crude prices were mixed on Monday as some refineries started coming back on line following Hurricane Harvey, now a tropical depression, that caused the shutdown of about a fifth of U.S. refinery capacity last week.

 Continue Reading Below